dmalawey/ScuttleTechGuide/README.md

 Okay, hear us out: diagrams may be the most important part of a multidisciplinary design.
 Electrical circuits have established standards, hardware designs have them, but the crossover gets messy.
 We are implementing new libraries starting in 2023 to help get your projects planned & documented for repeatability & collaboration.

-Starting with Draw.io, here's some technology magic:
+Starting with [Draw.io](https://app.diagrams.net/), here's some technology magic:
 | Click a library component | Drop it in your Diagram | Edit Connection Points |
 | ------------------------- | ----------------------- | ---------------------- |
 | ![library img](image/tg_library_select.png) | ![library img](image/tg_library_add.png) | ![library img](image/tg_library_add.png) |

+As we build a library of the most common components, we will release open draw.io libraries so you can grab preconfigured, labeled images with connection points already set.
+The images are high quality, lightweight, and easily pulled into other softwares like Visio and Powerpoint.

 # Benchmarking